tobua/android-sdk-numic-plugin/README.md

 npm i --save-dev android-sdk-numic-plugin
 ```

+`buildToolsVersion`, `compileSdkVersion` and `targetSdkVersion` will be set to the newest one installed, while `minSdkVersion` will default to the React Native template unless configured explicitly.

 ## Prerequisites

 Make sure to update or install the Android SDK CLI Tools.
 This can be done when opening a project with Android Studio and clicking the icon "SDK Manager" on the top-right.